 The 2009 Secco-Bertani Ripasso Valpolicella Valpantena opens with a broad and elegant bouquet of cinnamon and dried fruit.
 It is a delicious wine that features flavors of dried cherries, black berries and kitchen spices and ends with a pleasantly bitter almond note on the finish.

 Tenuta Sant'Antonio, “Monti Garbi” Valpolicella Superiore Ripasso 2009 (about $18)

 In the late 1980’s, four brothers - Armando, Paolo, Tiziano and Massimo Castagnedi - decided to produce their own wine on their family’s Sant’Antonio estate in the Valpolicella area.
 In 1989 they purchased 75 acres of land around Mezzane, which, when added to the estate’s existing property expanded the Tenuta Sant’Antonio vineyards to a total of 125 acres.
 They also built a new winery and in 1995 produced their first wine, an Amarone.
 Within its short history the winery has garnered considerable recognition and awards from in-the-know wine drinkers and wine rating organizations.

 Tenuta Sant’Antonio’s ’09 Monti Garbi Ripasso is a real winner.
 The wine is sourced from grapes grown on the estate’s Monti Garbi vineyard and is aged for 16 months in a combination of new and used large oak casks.
 It has a touch of sweetness on an otherwise full-bodied frame with firm tannins and congenial acidity that keep the flavors juicy.
 It is balanced and composed with notes of sweet kitchen spices on the finish.

-Excellent Ripasso wines that are worth the price:
+Slightly more expensive Ripasso wines that are well worth the price:

 Bussola, “Ca' del Laito” Valpolicella Superiore Ripasso 2006 (about $22)